KrauseFx/krausefx.com/work-with-me.md

 I get invited to speak about this topic at [dozens of conferences](https://github.com/krausefx/speaking), like at the [Facebook Mobile@Scale Conference in Israel](https://www.facebook.com/watch/?v=2164710343846256) or [at the MCE Conference in Poland](https://www.youtube.com/watch?v=wOtANfkh2bI).

-Reach out to me at [felix@krausefx.com](mailto:felix@krausefx.com) to talk more, or use the contact fom below.
+Reach out to me at [felix@krausefx.com](mailto:felix@krausefx.com), or use the contact fom below - I will solve your CI problems!

 {% include contact_form.html %}